deltachat/deltachat-core/README.md

 - **Reliable** - safe for professional use
 - **Trustworthy** - can even be used for business messages
 - **Libre software** and [standards-based](https://delta.chat/en/standards)

-If you are a developer and have an idea for another crazy chat, social or messaging app you are encouraged to take this source code as a base.
-We would love to see _many_ different messengers out there, based on existing, distributed infrastructure.
-But we hate to see the user's data hidden on some companies servers with undefined backgrounds.

 API Documentation